ymoslem/MT-Preparation/README.md

 * You can use `--train_extremely_large_corpus=true` for a big corpus to avoid memory issues.
 * The default SentencePiece value for `--input_sentence_size` is 0, i.e. the whole corpus.
 You can change it to a value between 1 and 10 million sentences, which will be enough for creating a good SentencePiece model.
-* When the value of `--input_sentence_size` is less than the size of the corpus, it is recommended to set `--shuffle_input_sentence=true` to make your sample representive to the distribution of your data.
+* When the value of `--input_sentence_size` is less than the size of the corpus, it is recommended to set `--shuffle_input_sentence=true` to make your sample representative to the distribution of your data.
 * The default SentencePiece value for `--vocab_size` is 8,000.
 You can go for a higher value between 30,000 and 50,000, and up to 100,000 for a big corpus.
 Still, note that smaller values will encourage the model to make more splits on words, which might be better in the case of a multilingual model if the languages share the alphabet.

 ### 2. Subword